 VENTED FLOOR FURNACES

 1408.1 General.
-Vented floor furnaces shall conform to UL 729 and be installed in accordance with their listing, the manufacturer's installation instructions and the requirements of this code.
+Oil-fired vented floor furnaces shall comply with UL 729 and shall be installed in accordance with their listing, the manufacturer's instructions and the requirements of this code.

 1408.3 Location.
 Location of floor furnaces shall conform to the following requirements: